RenderKit/embree/doc/src/compilation.md

 to these libraries into your `PATH` environment variable.

 Embree supports the Intel® SPMD Program Compiler (ISPC), which allows straightforward parallelization of an entire renderer.
 When installing ISPC, make sure to download an ISPC version from [ispc.github.io](https://ispc.github.io/downloads.html) that is compatible with your Visual Studio version.
-There are two ISPC versions, one for Visual Studio 2013 and earlier, and one for Visual Studio 2015 and later.
-When using the wrong ISPC version you will get link errors.
 After installation, put the path to `ispc.exe` permanently into your `PATH` environment variable or you need to correctly set the `ISPC_EXECUTABLE` variable during CMake configuration.
 We have tested ISPC version 1.9.1.
 If you do not want to use ISPC then you can disable `EMBREE_ISPC_SUPPORT` in CMake.

 You additionally have to install [CMake](http://www.cmake.org/download/) (version 2.8.11 or higher).
 Note that you need a native Windows CMake